-You may revoke any prior proxy by providing new voting instructions or Appointment Information at www.proxyvote.com at a later time or a new form of proxy with a later date.
-However, for your new voting instructions or appointment to be effective they must be received by Broadridge no later than 4:00 p.m.
-(Eastern Time) on May 8, 2023, or if the Meeting is adjourned, at least 48 hours (not including Saturdays, Sundays or statutory holidays in Ontario) prior to the reconvened meeting.
+You may revoke any prior proxy by providing new voting instructions or appointment information at www.proxyvote.com at a later time or a new form of proxy with a later date.
+However, for your new voting instructions or appointment to be effective they must be received by Broadridge no later than 11:00 a.m.
+(Eastern Time) on May 12, 2025, or if the Meeting is adjourned, at least 48 hours (not including Saturdays, Sundays or statutory holidays in Ontario) prior to the reconvened meeting.